tbrunsch/Marple/README.md

 The in-application debugging capabilities are a nice feature, but they are negligible compared to what real debuggers are capable of.
 Having that said, Marple is still valuable for your debugging process because it gives you good entry points via the GUI components of your application.
 Data exchange between Marple and the debugger is done via the [debug support dialog](#debug-support).

-## Generic Type Tracking

-The library Zenodot that is used to evaluate expressions can, to some extend, track generic type parameters.
-When accessing a field `names` whose declared type is `List<String>`, then it will recognize that it is possible to call `names.get(0).length()` despite type erasure.
-For this to work, Marple uses a special wrapper class `ObjectInfo` instead of pure `Object`s  to track these information.
-See [ObjectInfo](#objectinfo) for details.

 ## Navigation

 The GUI elements of your application are the entry points for the analysis with Marple.
 From there you can navigate along fields in the inspection dialog, analyze the result of expressions in the evaluation dialog, or search for instances in the search dialog.
 Many Marple elements provide a context menu that offers several options to continue the investigation.
 These elements are called ["navigable elements"](#navigable-elements).